sholsapp/linux-dev/README.md

 1. [GCC/ARM cross toolchain](http://elinux.org/Toolchains)
 2. [Linaro](http://www.linaro.org/downloads/)

-The kernel source will be downloaded when you run any of the build scripts.
+A cross compiler and the kernel source will be downloaded when you run any of the build scripts.
 By default this script will clone the [linux-stable](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git) tree to `./ignore/linux-src` with full history.